RhysKemp/PocketBeasts/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0.
-For more details, see the [LICENSE](https://www.gnu.org/licenses/) file.
+For more details, see the [LICENSE](https://www.gnu.org/licenses/).